-- a) if a pilot steps outside the centre circle with one foot while his model aircraft is airborne; - b) if the mechanics enter the flying circle at an oblique angle or cut across the flying circle to reach a downed model aircraft.
-One penalty only will be incurred for each offence even if more than one mechanic is involved: - c) if the mechanic(s)/pilot do not immediately, or after a line disentanglement, withdraw a grounded model aircraft to outside the 20 metre circle prior to servicing it; - d) if the model aircraft is launched prior to the starting signal; - e) if the mechanic(s)/pilot allows both engines to be running at the same time during the 4 minute flight period; brief bursts, not longer than 10 seconds to warm the engine with a prime or to clear a flood is permitted.
-Running the engine from the tank is not permitted. - f) i) f the silencer falls off during the flight or ceases to operate, the pilot must land immediately and replace the silencer, 100 points penalty. - ii) If, as a result of a mid-air collision, the silencer is detached and the model aircraft remains airborne, the heat may continue but the silencer must be replaced on landing before the model aircraft can be used again. - g) In case of rough flying style, bad behaviour in line tangles or similar, the Circle Marshall and/or judges may give the pilot a warning attracting a penalty of -100 points, unless it is considered severe where a disqualification should be given (subject to 4.4.15).
+- a) If he steps outside the pilot circle with one foot while his model aircraft is airborne. - b) If the mechanics enter the flying circle at an oblique angle or cut across the flying circle to reach a downed model aircraft.
+One penalty only will be given for each offence even if more than one mechanic is involved. - c) If the mechanic(s)/pilot do not immediately, or after a clearing a line tangle, withdraw a grounded model aircraft to the pitting area prior to servicing it.
+It is not allowed to service the model or remove the streamer until any line tangle is cleared. - d) If the model aircraft is launched prior to the starting signal. - e) If the mechanic(s)/pilot allows both engines to be running at the same time during the flight period. - Brief bursts, not longer than 10 seconds to warm the engine with a prime or to clear a flood is permitted.
+Running the engine from the tank is not permitted. - f) When he receives his first yellow card (Subject to 4.4.9.n.).